go-chassis/go-chassis/docs/user-guides/protocols.md

 # Protocol Servers

 ## Introduction
-you can extend your own protocol in go chassis, currently support rest(http) and highway
+you can extend your own protocol in go chassis, currently support rest(http) and gRPC

 ## Configurations